American, b. 1971

 In McCaw’s iconic Sunburn series, the lenses in the artist’s handmade cameras function as magnifying glasses, allowing the sun to literally burn its path across light sensitive negatives that are often solarized—a natural reversal of tonality through over-exposure—in the process.
 The subject of the photograph (the sun) disrupts the idea that a photograph is simply a representation of reality—instead becoming a physical embodiment of the earth’s movement and the passage of time.
 In his photographs the horizon line becomes the site on which our own celestial movements are mapped, connecting the viewer to the larger cycles of astronomical time and planetary motion.
 His recent Poly-optic and Heliograph series (both 2012-present) make use of multiple lenses or exposures to explore the mark-making possibilities of his practice as it shades into abstraction.

-His work has been exhibited at institutions including the National Gallery of Art, Washington D.C; J. Paul Getty Museum, Los Angeles CA; LACMA, Los Angeles; Art Institute of Chicago, IL; Museum of Photographic Arts, San Diego, CA; Phoenix Art Museum, AZ; Heckscher Museum of Art, Huntington, NY; George Eastman House International Museum of Photography and Film, Rochester, NY; Museum of Contemporary Art, Jacksonville, FL; Columbus Museum of Art, OH; SF Camerawork, San Francisco; San Francisco International Airport Museum; and Somerset House, London, UK.
-His work has been published in many magazines, including Daylight, Thrasher, and Lens-Culture.
-McCaw was recently the recipient of an Andy Warhol/Southern Exposure Grant.
-His work is in the collections of the Whitney Museum of American Art, New York, NY; Chrysler Art Museum, Norfolk, VA; Philadelphia Museum of Art, PA; National Gallery of Art, Washington D.C; Smithsonian American Art Museum, Washington D.C; Victoria and Albert Museum, London, UK; George Eastman House; Musuem of Fine Arts, Houston; Museum of Photographic Arts, San Diego; Los Angeles County Museum of Art, CA; J Paul Getty Museum, Los Angeles, CA; and many private collections.
+McCaw’s work has been exhibited at institutions including the National Gallery of Art, Washington D.C; J. Paul Getty Museum, Los Angeles, CA; Los Angeles County Museum of Art, CA; Art Institute of Chicago, IL; Museum of Photographic Arts, San Diego, CA; Phoenix Art Museum, AZ; Heckscher Museum of Art, Huntington, NY; George Eastman Museum, Rochester, NY; Museum of Fine Arts, Boston, MA; Rijksmuseum, Amsterdam, The Netherlands; and Somerset House, London, UK.
+McCaw received the Emerging Icon in Photography award from the George Eastman House.
+His work is in the collections of the San Francisco Museum of Modern Art, CA; Whitney Museum of American Art, New York, NY; Chrysler Art Museum, Norfolk, VA; Philadelphia Museum of Art, PA; National Gallery of Art, Washington D.C; Smithsonian American Art Museum, Washington D.C; Victoria and Albert Museum, London, UK; George Eastman House; Museum of Fine Arts, Houston; Museum of Photographic Arts, San Diego, CA; Los Angeles County Museum of Art, CA; J Paul Getty Museum, Los Angeles, CA; and many private collections.